Why you can trust The Zebra

 While many U.S. states recognize non-binary gender identity on official driver's licenses and IDs, the auto insurance industry has been slower to adapt, continuing to use gender as a rating factor when pricing policies.

-Currently, the below states require auto insurance companies to either offer non-binary gender options on insurance applications or require companies to discount gender as a rating factor:
+Currently, the following states require auto insurance companies to either offer non-binary gender options on insurance applications or require companies to discount gender as a rating factor:

 Learn more about the current state of gender-based pricing in the car insurance industry.